Product Development Life Cycle: Key Stages Explained

 The steps involved in the product development life cycle can be classified in several ways.
 They may vary depending on the size and scale of the envisioned product, its specificity, and any associated industry limitations.

-Here are the seven steps we typically follow to define the product development process:
+Here are the 7 stages of product development we typically follow to define the process:

 You can use the above phases of product development as a guide to creating your unique business strategy from scratch.
-Let's explore each step in the PDLC in more detail.
+Let's explore each step in the PDLC in more detail, according to the product development life cycle diagram below.

 Stage 1: Ideation

-During the ideation stage of the product development cycle, the focus is on generating and refining ideas for the product.
+What is the first stage in the product development life cycle?
+Getting an idea.
+During the ideation stage, the focus is on generating and refining ideas for the product.
 This is a crucial phase in the life cycle of a software product, as it lays the groundwork for the rest of the development process.

 The goal is to come up with feasible ideas that address a specific market need, end-user pain points, and underserved features in products provided by your direct competitors.
 Another milestone is to ensure alignment of expectations among all involved stakeholders.